Last updated: June 26, 2026

 | Final table | How steep are pay jumps? | Prize distribution changes incentives. | Pay jumps can increase emotional pressure. |

-How to read a tournament listing
+How to read a poker tournament listing

 Common tournament-format mistakes